State Authorization for Online Education

 Colleges or universities in a SARA state only need their home state authorization to offer online education to any other SARA member state.
 Every state except for California has joined SARA.
 A current list of member states can be found here.

 State authorization rules are subject to change.
 Please check back to this site for more information concerning Mississippi College and authorization of states for online education courses.

 SARA approval does not extend to programs that lead to professional licensure.
 If you live outside the state of Mississippi and are considering a program that leads to licensure, then you should contact the appropriate licensing board in your home state before you apply to Mississippi College.
 While every attempt is made to stay abreast of the laws in each state, it is the student's responsibility to contact the appropriate licensing board in his or her home state to confirm whether or not the program will meet that state's licensure requirements.

 Mississippi College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, masters, education specialists, and doctorates.
+Degree-granting institutions also may offer credentials such as certificates and diplomas at approved degree levels.
 Questions about the accreditation of Mississippi College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500 or by using information available on SACSCOC’s website (www.sacscoc.org).

 Academic Appeals & Complaints